mlcommons/ck/docs/tutorials/common-interface-to-reproduce-research-projects.md

-Please join the [MLCommons task force on automation and reproducibility](../taskforce.md) via this public [Discord server](https://discord.gg/JjWNWXKxwT) to stay tuned, provide your feedback, and get help to add CM interface to your research projects, reuse and/or extend [shared CM scripts](../../cm-mlops/script), add the new ones, and participate in our [open optimization and reproducibility challenges](https://access.cknowledge.org/playground/?action=challenges).
+Please join the [MLCommons task force on automation and reproducibility](../taskforce.md) via this public [Discord server](https://discord.gg/JjWNWXKxwT) to stay tuned, provide your feedback, and get help to add CM interface to your research projects, reuse and/or extend [shared CM scripts](../../cm-mlops/script), add the new ones, and participate in our [open benchmarking, optimization and reproducibility challenges](https://access.cknowledge.org/playground/?action=challenges).